 Do you love your coffee?
 Are you looking for ways to save?
 If you like to keep the convenience of a k-cup, check out these places where you can find k-cups, CHEAP!

 This post continues my series about how to save money on coffee.
 First, I searched for the best generic whole bean coffee.
-Next, I investigated how much coffee is in a k-cup.
-In this post, I seek the cheapest k-cups available.
-Be sure to come back soon for my next post comparing the cost of drip coffee vs. k-cups.
+Next, I investigated how much coffee is in a k-cup and compared the cost of drip coffee vs. k-cups.

 How Much Does a K-Cup Cost?

 As I mentioned in my post about how much coffee is in a k-cup, the average grocery store price of a k-cup is around $0.75/k-cup.

 While that’s cheap compared to a Starbucks coffee, that’s terribly expensive for home-brewed coffee.
 Many money-conscious coffee lovers are wondering where to buy the cheapest k-cups.